 Getting around Geneva

 Ticket vending machines are situated at all bus and tramway stops and accept coins and credit/debit cards.
-These provide a variety of tickets including the ‘Tout Genève’ ticket, which allows unlimited travel for one hour, or cheaper ‘Saut de Puce’ tickets for three-stop trips or one lake crossing (maximum 15 minutes) on a ‘Mouette’ boat.
+These provide a variety of tickets including the ‘Tout Genève’ ticket, which allows unlimited travel for one hour, or cheaper ‘Saut de Puce’ tickets for three-stop trips on bus or tram or one lake crossing on a ‘Mouette’ boat.

 Every visitor receives a Geneva Transport Card upon check-in at their hotel, hostel or campsite, which is valid for the entire duration of their stay.
 The card covers buses, tramways, boats and trains.
 If you’re just passing through, you can buy a one-day pass for buses, trams, trains and Mouette boats at CFF stations, TPG sales offices and tourist information offices.

 Travellers coming from the airport can pick up a free ticket for transport into the city centre from the machine in the baggage claim area.

 There are plans for Geneva to have its own suburban railway Léman Express (lemanexpress.ch) with 45 stations and six lines.
 Léman Express is expected to begin in December 2019.

 You can order taxis in Geneva by phone, hail them in the street, or pick them up at authorised taxi ranks around the city.

 Taxiphone (tel: +41 22 331 4133; taxi-phone.ch), Geneva's central taxi service, provides cabs 24-hours a day.
 Or you can try Geneva-taxi.ch (tel: +41 22 707 0425; geneva-taxi.ch) or Taxi reservation (+41 22 707 0420; www.taxi-reservation.ch).